StellarForeverDev/Edudon/README.md

-# Edudon v8
+# Edudon v9

-An extension for Safari, used through the Shortcuts App
+An extension for IOS Safari, used through the Shortcuts App

 Things to be added: